-Begin with mapping and assessing community boundaries, vegetation types, and fire hazard severity zones to identify the highest priority areas for fuel reduction (Fire Hazard Severity Zones | OSFM).
-Prioritizing grazing treatments may involve a focus on zones such as community edges, evacuation routes, and places with heavy fuel accumulation where grazing can most effectively reduce fire danger (Barry 2015, ).
-Continuous monitoring of fuel reduction outcomes and adaptive management is necessary to ensure the approach remains effective over time ().
-Engaging local agencies, landowners, and residents is essential to ensure the risk assessment reflects real conditions and that prescribed grazing projects have community support (, Barry 2015).
+Begin with mapping and assessing community boundaries, vegetation types, and fire hazard severity zones to identify the highest priority areas for fuel reduction (see Fire Hazard Severity Zones).
+Prioritizing grazing treatments may involve a focus on zones such as community edges, evacuation routes, and places with heavy fuel accumulation where grazing can most effectively reduce fire danger (Barry 2015, Davies et al. 2022).
+Continuous monitoring of fuel reduction outcomes and adaptive management is necessary to ensure the approach remains effective over time (Derner et al. 2022).
+Engaging local agencies, landowners, and residents is essential to ensure the risk assessment reflects real conditions and that prescribed grazing projects have community support (Barry 2015, Biggs et al. 2021).

-Regional Considerations for Topic #8:
+Regional Considerations for Grazing Guidance Element #8

-None.
+Regional differences are a critical consideration when implementing best practices for prescribed grazing to reduce wildfire risk in and near fire-prone communities.
+In expansive, rural rangelands, grazing can be applied strategically across large landscapes to reduce fine fuels and ladder fuels, creating fuel breaks that facilitate fire suppression and lower wildfire intensity.
+In contrast, smaller or fragmented parcels near urban-wildland interfaces require more intensive, targeted grazing approaches, often using small ruminants and rotational systems to manage vegetation within limited spaces while minimizing conflicts with other land uses.
+Topography, vegetation type, and local climate also influence grazing timing, intensity, and duration, as these factors affect fuel accumulation and fire behavior.
+By tailoring prescribed grazing strategies to these regional characteristics, land managers can more effectively reduce wildfire risk, protect communities, and enhance ecological resilience.

 (9) Other recommendations to increase the pace and scale of prescribed grazing at the local and regional levels, where appropriate.

-Key Takeaway

-Expanding prescribed grazing at local and regional levels requires collaboration, incentives, education, streamlined planning, adaptive management, and shared infrastructure to make grazing more accessible, effective, and widely adopted for ecological and operational benefits.

-A variety of other strategies to support the increased pace and scale of prescribed grazing are recommended:
+In addition to the recommendations in the previous eight GGEs, which also support the increased pace and scale of prescribed grazing, a variety of other strategies would further bolster these efforts:

 Expand and Streamline Funding Opportunities and Technical Support